SpatialDeploy/SpatialJS/spatial-player/README.md

 - `video-controls`: controls how when to display the play button and video scrubber. `"show"` forces them to always be visible, `"hide"` forces them to be hidden, and `"hover"` makes them only visible when the user's cursor is over the player.
 The default is `"show"`.
 - `bounding-box`: controls whether to display the bounding box of the spatial, useful for debugging. `"show"` shows it and `"hide"` hides it.
 The default is `"hide"`.
 - `top-color` and `bot-color`: control the color of the background gradient of the spatial.
 The background color linearly interpolates between the two.
 They must be given in the form `"r g b a"`, where each component is an integer in the range `[0, 255]`.
 The default for each is `"0 0 0 0"`, making the background completely transparent.
+- `allow-pausing`: Can be either `"true"` or `"false"`.
+Controls whether the user is able to manually paue/play the spatial.
+The default is `"true"`.
+- `allow-scrubbing`: Can be either `"true"` or `"false"`.
+Controls whether the user is able to manually set the play position of the spatial.
+The default is `"true"`.
+- `update-scrubber-position`: Can be either `"true"` or `"false"`.
+Controls whether the visual position of the playhead is automatically updated.
+The default is `"true"`.

 If you wish to add some functionality when the spatial is loaded and begins playing, you can listen for the `spatial-loaded` event, which is dispatched as soon as the spatial is ready to play.
 You can also query the metadata of the spatial with the `get_metadata()` function:
 ```js